ArturoNereu/AnimatingUsingSine/README.md

   <img src="https://user-images.githubusercontent.com/263776/51295635-2377d200-19de-11e9-98ba-fa0511e8ea45.PNG" width="325" height="195">
 </p>

-This was plotted using Wolfram Alpha, and using just the function sin(x); I won’t go into a lot of detail here, but just remember that the sine function goes from -1 to 1.
+This was plotted using [Wolfram Alpha](https://www.wolframalpha.com/input/?i=sin(x)), and using just the function sin(x); I won’t go into a lot of detail here, but just remember that the sine function goes from -1 to 1.
 So, for every x value we enter, a value of y will go from -1, 1.

 So, if we go to Unity and code the function based on Time.time, we would end up with an animation like this.